Urbana police investigating fatal shooting

 As police were investigating, McNaught said the woman at the heart of the dispute, who had fled after the shooting, returned and was able to tell police what happened.

-She and Mr. Jones were together in a car, when the other man approached and became upset with her.
+She said she and Mr. Jones were together in a car when the other man approached and became upset with her.

 McNaught said the home where the shooting occurred belongs to the woman’s family.

-Police believe they know who the shooter is and are looking for him.
+Police think they know who the shooter is and are looking for him.

 The shooting death is the third in the city of Urbana this year.